ajmas/DiscordWebhookX/README.md

    - **pluginDisable**: Announcing the server is going offline
    - **pluginEnable**: Announcing the server has come online

+## Getting the Discord Webhook URL

+If you have admin access to your Discord server or guild, the steps are as follows (assuming the UI hasn't changed):

+ - Next to the text channel, click on the gear icon
+ - Go to the 'integrations' section
+ - Click on 'Create Webhook'
+ - Name your webhook and give it a name
+ - Click on the 'Copy Webhook URL' and use that URL in the `webhookUrl` of your configuration.

 ## How to Build

 If you are looking to make changes, then you'll need to get both the JDK